mwcremer/dnd-bx/combined.md

 The construction of a castle or stronghold has the following steps:

 1. ***Permission:*** It is sometimes necessary to secure permission to build from an existing authority over the land.
 This may not be required if the land is wilderness and is uncharted.
-2. ***Clear land:*** All monsters in the local area (one hex on a small-scale wilderness map---typically 6 miles across) must be killed or driven off.
+2. ***Clear land:*** All monsters in the local area (one hex on a small-scale wilderness map&mdash;typically 6 miles across) must be killed or driven off.
 3. ***Design:*** The player must create a plan for the stronghold and calculate the costs based on the price suggestions listed in this section.
 The plan should take account of the required thickness of the walls (see the dimensions of different structures, opposite).
 4. ***Review:*** The referee should review and approve the player's plans.
 5. ***Hire engineers:*** In addition to normal building costs, the character must hire at least one engineer per 100,000 gp cost of the stronghold.